 |Group||Questions within a group will be displayed on the same device screen.|

 More on Date & Time questions

 Time questions display a time picker.
 The time collected is the time selected, no timezone data is attached to it.
 This means if you select 17.34, it will be saved as 17.34 no matter what timezone you are currently located at.
 This is done on purpose.
-For a timezone dependent timestamp, we automatically add a "Created At" timestamp with timezone offset to each entry when saved.
+For a timezone dependent timestamp, we automatically add a "Created At" UTC (or ZULU) timestamp to each entry when saved.